clouds7h/WD-SW4/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
 Description of the project in details. <br> <br>
 This project is a features page created using HTML and CSS, centered around the popular anime series "Jujutsu Kaisen."
-The page highlights key sorcerers and elements of Jujutsu High, showcasing characters, their unique abilities, and the world they inhabit.
-Designed with a keen attention to detail, the layout and styling aim to capture the essence of the series, offering an engaging and visually appealing experience for fans.
-Through this project, I've demonstrated my proficiency in HTML and CSS, creating a dynamic and thematic web page that immerses users in the captivating universe of Jujutsu Kaisen.
+The landing page contains details about the project.
+The about jjk page contains the series features (genre, audience, plot), and there is a page featuring Gojo Satoru, his personality, abiliities, powers and a little trivia. <br> <<br>
 Guiding Question: <br> <br>
-<b>- What is the project: </b> This project is a website that contains a landing page that has a navigation bar that would lead you to other pages which contains the feature designs. <br>
+<b>- What is the project: </b> This project is a website that contains a landing page that has a navigation bar that would lead you to other pages which contains 2 features that revolves around Jiu Jutsu Kaisen. <br> <br>
-<b>- Whats the purpose:</b> The purpose of this project is to enhance our HTML and CSS skills as well as to show our creativity in coming up with designs. <br>
+<b>- Whats the purpose:</b> The purpose of this project is to enhance our HTML and CSS skills as well as to show our creativity in coming up with designs. <br> <br>
-<b>- What are key components:</b> The key components for this project is a landing page and 2 feature pages. <br>
+<b>- What are key components:</b> The key components for this project is a landing page and 2 feature pages. <br> <br>
-<b>- What technology used and how it is used:</b> For this project I utilized the use of HTML, CSS, and JS. <br>
+<b>- What technology used and how it is used:</b> For this project I utilized the use of HTML, CSS, and JS. <br> <br>

 ### Key Components
 <!-- TODO: List of Key Components -->